 - Master advanced math skills.
 The redesigned PSAT and SAT have put a greater emphasis on algebra II and trigonometry.
 In order to get top math scores, students need to understand this subject matter very well.

 If you find that improving these skills is too difficult or you are uncertain how to go about this, contact me.
-I have 30 years experience in teaching PSAT, SAT, and ACT prep as well as most other academic subjects in school.
-You can reach me by email at email@example.com or (408) 446-1034.
+I have 33 years of experience in teaching PSAT, SAT, and ACT prep as well as most other academic subjects in school.
+I can tell you what is a good SAT score then teach you how to get there!
+You can reach me by email at [email protected] or (408) 495-3800.

 Finding a good tutor is hard & takes a lot of effort.
 But we are so confident that we are the best place for you, we are offering you 3 free trial sessions.
 All you need to do is fill out the form and we'll help you get started as soon as possible!Get Started ➤